mdn/browser-compat-data/docs/data-guidelines.md

 }
 ```

-Note that all APIs defined on the [`WindowOrWorkerGlobalScope`](https://html.spec.whatwg.org/multipage/webappapis.html#windoworworkerglobalscope-mixin) mixin are considered global.
+All APIs defined on the [`WindowOrWorkerGlobalScope`](https://html.spec.whatwg.org/multipage/webappapis.html#windoworworkerglobalscope-mixin) mixin are considered global.

-These APIs are also considered global although they're not available in _all_ workers:
+Note that APIs available on only _some_ types of workers are not considered global.
+For example:

 - The `cookieStore` property, available in `Window` and `ServiceWorkerGlobalScope`.
 - The `requestAnimationFrame()` function, available in `Window` and `DedicatedWorkerGlobalScope`.

-TODO: should we really still use "worker_support" here, which makes it look like these are available in all workers?

-However, these APIs are _not_ considered global:

-- `close()` methods are available in `Window`, `DedicatedWorkerGlobalScope` and `SharedWorkerGlobalScope` but with different meanings.
-For `Window` it closes the user-visible window and in workers it stops the worker.
-This isn't considered one global function despite sharing the name and being available in three global scopes.

-TODO: This exception doesn't follow from the rule as written.
-Some tweak is needed.

-Currently no APIs that are considered global due to being available in worklets, but this may happen in the future.

 This guideline is based on discussion in [#11518](https://github.com/mdn/browser-compat-data/pull/11518).